 - Be sure that there's constant bidirectional traffic between your local network and your VPC.
 If necessary, create a host that sends ICMP requests to an instance in your VPC every 5 seconds.

 - Review your VPN device's idle timeout settings using information from your device's vendor.
 When there's no traffic through a VPN tunnel for the duration of your vendor-specific VPN idle time, the IPsec session terminates.
-Be sure to follow vendor-specific configuration guidelines.
+Be sure to check your vendor documentation for your specific device.